PostHog/posthog.com/contents/blog/product-market-fit-game.md

 - **Be as concise as you can** when asking for a meeting.
 That means 2-3 sentences – not a wall of text.
 Remember: anything you're doing on the internet is competing with cat videos.

 - **Be clear about what you want** both when you message them and during the meeting.
 If you want feedback, state that.
 If you want to sell to them, be transparent about it.
-Remember: you can always come back to a prospect to sell to them later if you've validated they have your problem.[^2]
+You can always come back to a prospect to sell to them after you've validated they have your problem.[^2]

 - **Avoid heavily automated outreach** – it's a waste of energy.
 Sure, hustle and send lots of messages, but don't set up dedicated software to mass email thousands of people.
 You're already in failure mode if you go to this extreme – it proves no one cares.